donovanh/cube/README.md

-An animated 3D cube with shading, done using CSS (SASS) and HTML.
+An animated 3D cube with shading, creating using nothing but CSS (SASS) and HTML.

 ## How it should look